GRAFT-VERSUS-HOST DISEASE (GVHD)

 -

 Disease control Recruiting nowThis study is for adults aged 60 and older with blood cancers who need a stem cell transplant.
-It compares a standard dose of a drug (cyclophosphamide) to a lower dose, both given after transplant to prevent graft-versus-host disease (GVHD), a common complication where donor cell…
+It compares a standard high dose of a drug (cyclophosphamide) with a lower dose, both combined with another drug (sirolimus), to prevent graft-versus-host disease (GVHD).
+The goal is to…

 Matched conditions: GRAFT-VERSUS-HOST DISEASE (GVHD)